yanglangfei/FontDroid/README.md

 ![1]
 FontDroid
 ==============

-FontDroid is a small library that gives the ability to use custom fonts in your Android application, you can use any font with extension `.TTF` or `.OTF`.
+FontDroid is a small library that gives the ability to use custom fonts in an Android application, you can use any font with extension `.TTF` or `.OTF`.

 Supported widgets: